Rightpoint/Swiftilities/README.md

     ```
 4. Apend a `ss.dependency` to `s.subsec` within the podspec file with the following format:
 `ss.dependency 'Swiftilities/<Your Subsepc Name>'`
-5. Navigate to the example project driectory and run `pod update`
+5. Navigate to the example project driectory and run `bundle exec pod update`

 ## Requirements